-I’ve not written as many posts as usual recently because I’ve been finishing and editing my book ‘Past Mortems’ due for release in April 2017.
+I’ve not written as many posts as usual recently because I wasfinishing and editing my book ‘Past Mortems’ which is OUT NOW.
 It turns out writing a book is incredibly time consuming – who knew?!
 The book will also be released in the US, in May 2017, under a different title: ‘The Chick and the Dead’

 However, I know we’re not supposed to judge books by covers alone so for a sneak peek of the type of content featured then read on (this article was featured on The Guardian website in October 2015 and contains some material from ‘Past Mortems’, heavily edited.)